minetest/contentdb/app/flatpages/help/top_packages.md

 ## Pseudo rolling average of downloads

-Every package loses 5% of its score every day.

-An open source package will gain 1 score for each unique download, whereas a non-free package will only gain 0.1 score.
+Every package loses 5% of its score every day, and will gain 1 score for each unique download.

 This metric aims to be roughly equivalent to the average downloads.